-You’re probably dealing with abandonment issues and you’re constantly trying to find someone who’ll love you honestly, protect you from the rest of the world, and most importantly, someone who will never go away and leave you.
+You’re dealing with abandonment issues, and you’re constantly trying to find someone who’ll love you honestly, protect you from the rest of the world, and most importantly, someone who will never go away and leave you.

 You’re looking for those parental figures in everyone you meet, and that’s why you’re falling in love so often and so fast.

-There is one thing you really need to understand.
-It’ll change your life completely and make you a happier person.
-You need to understand that you have yourself and that’s perfectly enough.
+There is one thing you really need to understand in order to change your own life and become a happier person.
+You need to understand that you have yourself, and that’s perfectly enough.

-It’s okay to be attracted to someone’s looks, but don’t fall in love with that only.
-There are so many other qualities you should look for in order to make and maintain a healthy relationship with another person.
+It’s okay to feel attracted to someone’s physical appearance, but you should never fall in love with those things you see on the outside.
+There are so many other qualities you should look for in order to build and maintain a healthy relationship with another person.

 Physical appearance is what draws you to a person, but character and personality are what make you fall honestly in love with that person.

 You must learn to look deeper.
 Don’t fall for what you see on the outside (for a person’s appearance only)… that’s overvalued.
 Things that are inside of us are what matters truly.

 And, in order to find them out, you’ll have to wait, spend some time with a person, and get to know them a little bit better in order to establish a deeper emotional and romantic connection.

 You can’t get to know those things immediately after the first date.
 However, keep in mind that all good things, especially love, are always worth waiting for.

 3. Choosing to think with your heart instead of your mind